n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/README.md

 - If the CEF patch fails, it will check if there is a newer patch available, revalidate, and try again.
 - From here, it will keep trying to reconnect as long the gameserver is still online.
 - If you disconnect from the gameserver, it will keep trying to loop the above.

+## Requirements
+- At least Python3
+- Basic linux CLI knowledge

+## Instructions
+- Download the file swamp_reconnect.py
+- Run the file from your preferred CLI

+This script is fully open source, feel free to take inspiration as you please.